muSpectre/muGrid/doc/dev-docs/source/GettingStarted.rst

 Under MacOS 14, it has been successfully compiled using gcc-6.5 shipped with homebrew along with the CommandLineTools 11.3.
-:download:`Here <macosx14_bash_profile>` is an example commented bash_profile that lead to the successfull installation.
+:download:`Here <macosx14_bash_profile>` is an example commented bash_profile that lead to the successful installation.

 It does *not* compile on Intel's most recent compiler, as it is still lacking some C++14 support.
 Work-arounds are planned, but will have to wait for someone